User Account Control

 We release improvements to our application every 2 weeks.
 To reduce the manual intervention required by users/IT, we designed the app to not need administrator privileges to install.

 A user’s IT can customize their computer configuration with Group Policy in various ways that can block our app from installing.
-If Group Policy is blocking our installer, their IT will need to white list our installers.
+If Group Policy is blocking our installer, their IT will need to allow our installers.

 This limits applications running as non-administrator users to accessing certain file paths.
 To comply, we only save files in the current user’s directory such as C:\Users\userName\AppData\Local.